-In patients with high stroke risk, it would be favorable for an early anticoagulation resumption once haemostasis is achieved and the patient is clinically and haemodynamically stable.
-(4, 25, 88)

-In most patients, parenteral anticoagulants (i.e. UFH or LMWH) can be started within 1-3 days after ICH if close monitoring is guaranteed.
-If there is a high risk of recurrent bleeding with an extremely high stroke risk, UFH can be administered by intravenous infusion due to its short half-life and an available reversal agent.
-Prophylactic doses may reduce the rebleeding risk in comparison with therapeutic doses and a later progression to therapeutic doses may balance bleeding and thrombotic risk .
-However, parenteral anticoagulants are not harmless (131-133), so whenever possible OAC should be resumed.
-In fact, cessation of OAC has been related with worse clinical outcomes in the long-term (20, 21) and there is a clear net clinical benefit to restarting oral anticoagulation after a bleeding event (even after an ICH), which provides a reduction of the stroke/thromboembolism and mortality risks with no marked increment in the recurrent risk of ICH (134-140).
-This net clinical benefit(141) includes both, VKAs and DOACs.
-For example, a nationwide observational study including AF patients with who had suffered a spontaneous hemorrhagic stroke demonstrate that resuming warfarin was not related to ischemic or hemorrhagic stroke but was linked to reduced all-cause mortality.
+In patients with high stroke risk, it would be favorable for anticoagulation resumption once haemostasis is achieved and the patient is clinically and haemodynamically stable.
+OAC may be reinitiated with close monitoring in patients with high stroke risk and individualized strategies need to be considered for patients with moderate or high risk of recurrent bleeding (4, 25, 88).
+Parenteral anticoagulants are not harmless (131-133) and have no role for stroke prevention in AF, so whenever possible OAC should be resumed.
+In fact, cessation of OAC has been related with worse clinical outcomes in the long-term (20, 21) and seems to be a net clinical benefit to restarting OAC after a bleeding event (even after an ICH), which provides a reduction of the stroke/thromboembolism and mortality risks with no marked increment in the recurrent risk of ICH (134-140).
+This net clinical benefit seems to be reasonable from the second week following an initial ICH (141) and includes both VKAs and DOACs.
+For example, a nationwide observational study including AF patients who had suffered a spontaneous hemorrhagic stroke demonstrated that resuming warfarin was not related to ischemic or hemorrhagic stroke but was linked to reduced all-cause mortality.
 In those with trauma-induced ICH, resuming warfarin was linked to reduced stroke events and all-cause mortality (142).
 Another retrospective cohort study proved that resumption of warfarin following warfarin-associated ICH was not associated with increased risk of recurrent ICH but trended toward reduced thrombosis and all-cause mortality (143).
 A meta-analysis of observational studies from ICH survivors with AF showed that anticoagulation with VKAs was associated with a lower rate of ischemic stroke than antiplatelet therapy or no antithrombotic therapy without increasing recurrent ICH (144).

-As described above, if anticoagulation is resumed, anticoagulants with a low bleeding risk should be considered and DOACs are associated with a lower risk of ICH than warfarin.
-In a recent report of AF patients sustaining an ICH, when the study population was restricted to patients who received oral anticoagulant therapy within 1 year after hospital discharge, the risk reduction of recurrence was 0.97% (95% CI 4.01%-5.95%), and the adjusted risk ratio was 1.07 (95% CI 0.39-2.95).
-However, the recurrent ICH risk was 7.00% for warfarin and 5.07% for DOACs (145).

-An ongoing study, the NASPAF-ICH (NOACs for Stroke Prevention in Patients With Atrial Fibrillation and Previous ICH) trial is comparing a DOAC (particular agent at the discretion of the treating physician) with aspirin in high-risk patients with AF and ICH, but results are still several years away (146).(147, 148)
+Most of the evidence regarding the resumption of OAC after an ICH is derived from observational (many of them retrospective) studies, with the potential for bias.
+In AF patients sustaining an ICH, when the study population was restricted to patients who received OAC therapy within 1 year after hospital discharge, the risk reduction of recurrence was 0.97% (95% CI -4.01% to 5.95%), and the adjusted risk ratio was 1.07 (95% CI 0.39-2.95); however, the recurrent ICH risk was 7.00% for warfarin and 5.07% for DOACs (145).
+Only controlled evidence will definitively resolve this important issue so the current evidence should be evaluated with caution.
+For example, an ongoing study, the NASPAF-ICH (NOACs for Stroke Prevention in Patients With Atrial Fibrillation and Previous ICH) trial is comparing a DOAC (particular agent at the discretion of the treating physician) with aspirin in high-risk patients with AF and history of previous ICH, but results have not been published (146).
+The RESTART (REstart or STop Antithrombotics Randomised Trial) trial included patients who were taking antithrombotic (antiplatelet or anticoagulant) therapy for the prevention of occlusive vascular disease when they developed intracerebral haemorrhage: At a median follow-up of 2 years, resuming antiplatelet therapy after ICH did not significantly increase the risk of recurrent intracerebral haemorrhage, suggesting that the risk of recurrent intracerebral haemorrhage is probably too small to exceed the established benefits of antiplatelet therapy for secondary prevention (147, 148).
+Only antiplatelets were investigated in the RESTART so further randomized trials are needed to assess if these results could replicated using OAC.

 The optimal timing for resumption